Patchier/Big-Warden/README.md

 7. See the bottom of this ReadMe for instructions to make Awakening in the OC work for you.
 Believe me, it's worth it.

-# Finishing up Awakening in the OC
+# Finishing up Awakening in the OC (Note: GOG users will use GOG Galaxy\Games\Dragon age Origins in place of the Steam path)

-#### Stock Games refers to the folder of the same name, found in your Big Warden installation folder
 --------------------------------------------------------------------------------

-1. Find the equivalent of your "Big Warden\Stock Game\packages\core_ep1\data" directory.
+1. Find the equivalent of your "steamapps\common\Dragon Age Ultimate Edition\packages\core_ep1\data" directory.

 2. Copy all of the .erf files found there.